stakater/application/README.md

 ```
 ### Configuring probes

-In order to use probes in deployment, set enable to `true`. onfigure handler type to either `httpGet` or `exec`.
-You can only use one handler in one probe. `httpGet` is enabled by default, other possible handler is `exec`, whose configuration is specified as below:
+Configure handler type to either `httpGet` or `exec`.
+You can only use one handler in one probe. `httpGet` is enabled by default - and you can change values of `path` and `port` per need.
+Other possible handler is `exec`, whose configuration is specified as below.
+You can configure `command` in `exec` per need as well.

   ```
    exec: